 3. Stack metal wall panels horizontally on platforms or pallets, covered with suitable weather tight and ventilated covering.
 Store metal wall panels to ensure dryness, with positive slope for drainage of water.
 Do not store metal wall panels in contact with other materials that might cause staining, denting, or other surface damage.

-4. Protect strippable protective covering on metal wall panels from exposure to sunlight and high humidity, except to extent necessary for period of metal wall panel installation.

 1.9 PROJECT CONDITIONS